-- Name, phone number, and address of contact
+- Name, phone number, and address of the contact

-• URLs, email address, and website information (online applications)
+- URLs, email addresses, and website information online applications

 Your eligibility for EDD in ME can be impacted by your contacts, as the state will deem you ineligible for benefits if you do not report them.
 The state Department of Labor will provide you with an initial Work Search Log, and you will receive a new log in the mail every five weeks.
 By keeping track of your job search, you can show the state that you are actively meeting the qualifications for unemployment.

 Understand Availability to Work Requirements in Maine

 What are the requirements to get unemployment and keep it until you find suitable employment?
 Many workers do not know how to qualify for unemployment in Maine over an extended period of time.
 To remain eligible for benefits, you must make yourself available for work.
 This means that you must physically be able to show up for work.